What is Osteoarthritis?

 The important thing to remember is that treatment is ongoing.
 This is a progressive disease and treatment can make a substantial difference to your pet's health and quality of life.
 Whilst the changes in a joint which result from osteoarthritis are irreversible, early diagnosis and treatment can help slow progression of the disease and prevent further degeneration of the joint.
 Through the reduction of pain and the promotion of strengthened muscles and improved joint mobility, a combination of the treatments detailed above can make a significant impact on your pet's quality of life.

 At Southern Cross, we stock a wide range of joint diets, joint supplements, pet beds and assistive devices.
-We offer physical rehabilitation, acupuncture and pain management for pets.
+We offer physical rehabilitation, acupuncture, laser therapy, pain management and veterinary chiropractic for pets.
 Please contact Dr Kerr for further information on any of the treatment options above.
 Dr Kerr can also provide home physical rehabilitation plans which include various exercises that you can do at home to help your pet.

-Read more about physical rehabilitation and acupuncture for pets.
+Read more about physical rehabilitation, pain management, laser therapy, acupuncture and veterinary chiropractic for pets.